 You will probably want to buy your own helmet if you run many events.
 A helmet that meets the SCCA’s rules can be purchased for $50 to $100 dollars.

-The current SCCA rules require the helmets to have a Snell rating 2010, 2005, or 2000.
-Snell usually releases standards every five years and the SCCA requires the current standard or the two previous, so in 2015 the 2000 helmets will no longer be usable.
+The current SCCA rules require the helmets to have a Snell, SFI, FIA, or ECE rating.
+Please see the details of the acceptable ratings in the PDF below.
+Snell usually releases standards every five years and the SCCA requires the current standard or the two previous, so for example, in 2020 the 2005 helmets are no longer be usable.
 Snell also has sub-ratings.
 The SCCA accepts M (motorcycle) and SA (Special Application).
-This may sound a bit confusing, so I’ve included a list of the currently accepted combinations below:
+This may sound a bit confusing, so we’ve included a list of the currently accepted combinations in this pdf:

 Please note that helmets that only have a DOT (Department of Transportation) rating are not legal in Solo.
 Some helmets have both a DOT and a Snell rating, and they would be acceptable providing that the Snell rating meets the criteria outlined above.
 Also, the M helmets are usually much cheaper than the SA helmets.
 The SA helmets are required for road racing because they are rated for multiple impacts and have fire resistant linings.
 If you think you may want to do some road racing you may want to consider spending the extra money for a SA helmet (M’s aren’t usually legal for road courses).
 Also, the newer helmets weigh less than the older ones, so the latest rating will probably be easier on your neck.
 Most of the on-line vendors have a sizing chart so that you can measure your head and get the correct helmet.
 Local vendors will usually be more expensive, but you can try the helmet on before buying.

 There are quite a few things that you’ll have to take care of before running.
-This includes getting checked-in at registration, having your car inspected, and walking the course.
+This includes getting checked-in at registration, having your car inspected, and walking the course multiple times.
 You’ll want to walk the course as much as possible – a minimum of 4 to 5 times is recommended – so that you are able to drive it well.

 Beyond that, every solo event has a basic flow that goes something like this for the average competitor: